5 Questions Answered About The 3rd Democratic Debate

 The health care focus was more on Sanders, which allowed Warren to skate unscathed.
 And that was largely the case for most of the debate.
 It's safe to say if Biden and Warren continue on the current course, they won't be able to avoid each other so easily in the near future.

-2. Can Biden take the heat — again?
+2. Was Biden able to take the heat — again?

 Well, yes.
 This was Biden's best debate of this campaign.
 At the outset he was the crispest he has been.
 Biden started to slip some in the last hour, but his campaign has to hope that fewer people were watching, and the highlights had already occurred.
 What helped him was that the debate didn't turn into a pile-on of Biden again because Sen. Amy Klobuchar of Minnesota decided to hug the moderate lane, seeing an opening to do so.

 Remember, on health care, the July NPR/PBS NewsHour/Marist poll found Medicare for All as a replacement to the current health care system was unpopular.
 As an option, however, it was far more popular.
-And that led to perhaps a surprising split on stage with Biden, Klobuchar and South Bend, Ind.
+And that led to perhaps a surprising split onstage with Biden, Klobuchar and South Bend, Ind.
 Mayor Pete Buttigieg on one side (against Medicare for All as a replacement) versus Sanders and Warren, and it was mostly Sanders doing the defending.
 After all, he "wrote the damn bill," which he reminded the audience again.

-3. Will the candidates double down on positions unpopular with general-election voters?
+3. Did the candidates double down on positions unpopular with general-election voters?

 Not so much.
 Many candidates were more careful than in prior debates not to go along with positions popular with the progressive base but unpopular with the general electorate.
 They were also much more gushing about the tenure of former President Barack Obama.
 They have up to this point largely ceded the pro-Obama turf to Biden, who has been leading in the polls, a reminder of how beloved the former president is within the party.